Jefferson-Bantawig/RetroRides-Car-Rental/README.md

 | Footer Links       | Opens new tab to respective links                           | Pass   |
 | Explore Help Page  | Hovering changes opacity, and Correct links open in new tab | Pass   |
 | Contact Us Button  | Sends the data entered to Form dump                         | Pass   |

+# Problems & Bugs Encoutered

+ - There were a few bugs and problems that came up in the making of this code.
+One of the main ones was the IDE codeanywhere not working a lot of the times, in order to keep my project within the deadline, I resulted to using Vscode in order to store my code.
+I continued working on my project in vscode whenever Codeanywhere was down, and then pasted my code into Codeanywhere whevener it was back up and running.
+This is the main reason why my commits in github are so few.

+ - There was a bug encountered when validating application and enquire buttons on the landing page.
+The validator failed because my anchor element nested a button element.
+The remedy used for this was to get rid of the button element and style the anchor element to look like a button, which in the end passed the validator.

+ ___

+ # Deployment

+ This project was deployed using GitHub, The steps I made were as follows:
+1. Logged in to GitHub.com.
+2. Selected Retrorides-Car-Rental from the repositories.
+3. Clicked settings from the subheadings in the repository.
+4. Clicked the pages menu under the Code and automations section located on the left side of the screen.
+5. Selected "main" in the dropdown menu under the source heading.
+6. Selected "root" on the next dropdown menu.
+7. Clicked save.
+8. Waited for a few minutes and refreshed the page.
+9. Went back to my Retrorides-Car-Rental repository.
+10. Clicked Deployment tab in the right side of the page.
+11. Clicked the link under GitHub pages.

+# How to Clone the repository
+1. Go to the GitHub repository Jefferson-Bantawig/RetroRides-Car-Rental.
+2. Click the code dropdown menu highlighted in green.
+3. Copy the link under the HTTPS heading.
+4. Open IDE of your choice and open the terminal.
+5. Type in "git clone" and paste the copied link.
+6. You will now have a clone of this repository.

+# Credits and Acknowledgements
+I would like to thank my Mentor Ronan McClelland for his guidance on making my first project, he was kind enough to squeeze our meetings into his busy schedule.

+I would like to thank the slack community in helping me with any questions that I had.

+I would like to say thank you to the tutors at codeinstitute for their patience and guidance whenever i had trouble understanding something.

+I would like to give credits to the peer-code-review channel in code institute, which helped me get an idea on how to structure my readme file.